automl/dac4automlcomp/README.md

 To run your experiments in the same runtime environment as the competition servers they will be evaluated on, we provide [Singularity containers](https://sylabs.io/guides/3.5/user-guide/introduction.html).

 Please see the individual repos mentioned above to access the individual singularity containers for each track.

+## Discussion Forum
+There will be a discussion forum at #TODO where the participants for the two competition tracks can discuss the tracks and the issues regarding them.